Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 HC-1 supports the Haken Continuum and other Haken Audio Eagan Matrix-based devices like the Eagan Matrix Eurorack module (EMM) and the Osmose from Expressive E.
 It is focused on having quick and easy access to presets on the device, favorites, plus CV control of the most essential performance settings, on a compact panel.

+If you're new to VCV Rack, make sure to get familiar with it.
+See [Getting Started](https://vcvrack.com/manual/GettingStarted) in the VCV Rack manual.

 HC-1 is not a replacement for the Haken Editor.
 The Haken Editor is still required for managing and editing user presets.